EL-BID/urbanpy/README.md

 UrbanPy is completely free and open source and licensed under the [Creative Commons 3.0](https://creativecommons.org/licenses/by-nc-nd/3.0/igo/) license.

-*Current support is tested on Linux Ubuntu 18.04 & Mac OS Catalina, coming soon we will test and support Windows 10.
+*Current support is tested on Linux Ubuntu 18.04 & Mac OS Catalina, coming soon we will test and support Windows 10.*

+## Authors

+UrbanPy's original authors are Claudio Ortega ([socials](https://www.linkedin.com/in/claudioortega27/)) and Andrés Regal ([socials](https://www.linkedin.com/in/andrés-regal/)).

+## Contribution guidelines

+**If you want to contribute to UrbanPy, be sure to review the [contribution guidelines](CONTRIBUTING.md).
+This project adheres to UrbanPy's [code of conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.**